-But their lack of faith in Him, as the God-Man, puts them on an entirely different “page” from Him, and places them into an entirely different (sense of) “time.”
-They are outside of God’s “time-zone,” in which every moment has a divinely-willed meaning and purpose, in His eternal Logos, Who is Meaning itself, bestowing meaning in various ways to various moments of our lives, according to His divine purpose.
-But these “brothers” are in a merely-human “time-zone,” in which anything and everything is “always here” 24/7, according to the not-omniscient whims of human will – as it happens, incidentally, in the 24/7 Internet-culture of our day.
+Their lack of faith in Him, as the God-Man, puts the “brothers” of Jesus on an entirely different wavelength from Him, and into an entirely different sense of time.
+While they try to instruct Him on where and when to do His works, they are outside of God’s “time-zone,” in which every moment has a divinely-willed meaning and purpose, in His eternal Logos, Who is Meaning itself, bestowing meaning in various ways to various moments of our lives, according to His divine purpose.
+But these “brothers” are in a merely-human time-zone, in which anything and everything is “always here” 24/7, according to the not-omniscient whims of human will – as it happens in the 24/7 Internet-culture of our day.